 Your warehouse is the heart of your fulfillment operation.
 If your inventory is the lifeblood, your warehouse is the muscle pumping the right goods in the right direction.
 It needs to receive the goods, process them, and send them off to the right customers on time.

-Ideally, your WMS will also integrate with other systems that streamline your holiday fulfillment, including an inventory management system (IMS), order management system, transportation management system (TMS), and others.
+Ideally, your WMS will also integrate with other systems that streamline your holiday fulfillment, including an inventory management system (IMS), order fulfillment system, transportation management system (TMS), and others.

 First, you’ll need to conduct a needs assessment that includes feedback from various stakeholders.
-The outcome is a document that outlines exactly what you need in a WMS in order to meet business goals.
+The outcome is a document that outlines exactly what you need in a system in order to meet business goals.

 Once you’ve conducted a needs assessment, do some research to find vendors offering suitable solutions.
 If you have complex requirements, you may consider sending out a brief Request for Information to gather data from multiple vendors.

 Once you’ve chosen a vendor, you’ll need to ensure your warehouse will be able to use the system in time for the holiday rush.
 This includes:

-Your WMS vendor should provide an implementation plan and timeline that clearly details what they need from you to get your system up and running.
+Your software vendor should provide an implementation plan and timeline that clearly details what they need from you to get your system up and running.

 Generally speaking, the implementation will be a joint effort between staff from your WMS provider and your own team.

 While this can be a laborious process, it’s important to be diligent and patient.
 For instance, taking the time to properly integrate your IMS or order management system with your WMS is critical.

 The last thing you want during the first week of December is orders getting lost or inventory failing to sync up.